evansbry000/SmartPlugApp/README.md

 # Smart Plug App

-A Flutter web application for monitoring and controlling smart plugs with real-time data visualization and temperature monitoring.
+A Flutter web application for monitoring and controlling smart plugs with real-time data visualization, temperature monitoring, and surge protection for high-powered appliances.

 ## Features